vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 The `vippsConfirmationUrl` should be used to redirect the user to the Vipps landing
 page.
-The user can then confirm their identity, and receive a prompt to accept the
+The user can then confirm their identity and receive a prompt to accept the
 agreement within Vipps.

 The `isApp` property can be used to receive a deeplink URL, which in a mobile context,